 I PROVIDE THE FOLLOWING THERAPY:

 Individual psychotherapy can be a challenging process, but it can also be profoundly rewarding.
 Therapy has the potential to foster a deeper awareness of the emotional and psychological issues that inhibit your ability to live freely, authentically, and with an open heart.
-It provides the opportunity to work through and heal emotional wounds that keep you feeling anxious, depressed, or generally discontent.
-Further, introspective therapeutic work helps you identify the problematic thought patterns and core beliefs as well as the corresponding behavior responses that keep you stuck in a pattern of living that hinders the attainment of your goals and aspirations.
-In our work together, we will pay special attention to the dynamic interplay between your mind and body in order to glean a deeper, more thorough understanding of your internal world and the issues therein that are inhibiting your life.
-As you develop increased awareness of the unique way your mind and body work together to create your subjective experiences you will connect to the innate power within you to create the change you desire.
+It provides the opportunity to work through and heal emotional wounds that keep you feeling anxious, depressed, or generally discontented with your life.
+Further, introspective therapeutic work helps you identify problematic thought patterns, core beliefs, and corresponding behavior responses that keep you stuck in a pattern of living that inhibits movement toward self-actualization.